 Early observations of cloud motions established that tropical cyclones are highly concentrated vortices that basically move with the background wind in which they are embedded.
 By the end of the 1940s, however, Davies (1948) and Rossby (1949) had established that vortices alter the vorticity distribution in their environment in such a way as to induce a poleward and westward drift of cyclonic vortices.
 Broadly, the circulation around tropical cyclones advects air equatorward on their western flanks and poleward on their eastern flanks.
-Conservation of vorticity shows that equatorward flowing air must acquire cyclonic earth-relative vorticity, while poleward flowing air acquires anticyclonic vorticity.
-The flow associated with these circulations acts to advect the tropical cyclone poleward and westward.
+Conservation of vorticity implies that equatorward flowing air must acquire cyclonic earth-relative vorticity, whereas poleward flowing air acquires anticyclonic vorticity.
+The flow associated with these vorticity perturbations acts to advect the tropical cyclone poleward and westward.
 The early studies assumed that both the vortex flow itself and the flow in which the storms are embedded do not vary with height; such a flow is usually referred to as barotropic flow.
-Work on the barotropic theory of hurricane motion was advanced by Chan (1984), Chan & Williams (1987), DeMaria (1985), Fiorino & Elsberry (1989), and Holland (1982), among others, and Smith (1991), Smith & Ulrich (1990), and Smith & Weber (1993) developed analytic expressions for the motion of barotropic vortices.
+Work on the barotropic theory of hurricane motion was advanced by Holland (1983), Chan (1984), DeMaria (1985), Chan & Williams (1987), and Fiorino & Elsberry (1989), among others, and Smith & Ulrich (1990), Smith (1991), and Smith & Weber (1993) developed analytic expressions for the motion of barotropic vortices.

-Hurricanes are baroclinic vortices, however, and often occur within large-scale environments that have vertical and lateral wind shear.
+Hurricanes are baroclinic vortices, however, and often occur within largescale environments that have vertical and lateral wind shear.
 This shear can have multiple effects on storm motion.
-Shapiro (1992) emphasized the connection between shear and the background vorticity distribution, which can have a profound effect on the distribution and intensity of the so-called "beta gyres" that arise in pure form in barotropic simulations with uniform background vorticity gradients.
-Wu and Emanuel (1993) emphasized the effect of plumes of low vorticity swept downshear from the vortex at upper levels and later tried to find evidence of these and beta gyres in real data (Wu & Emanuel 1995a,b).
-The combined effect of a background vorticity gradient and the interaction between the upper level anticyclone and the lower level cyclone was also explored by Flatau et al (1994).
-Shear can also tilt the cyclonic potential vorticity anomaly associated with hurricanes, giving rise to complex motion (Jones 2000, Smith et al 2000).
-All these effects are arguably contained in advanced numerical forecast models, such as the GFDL hurricane prediction model (Kurihara et al 1998), which in their performance have outrun advances of physical understanding.
-Real-time hurricane track forecasting is today based largely on the output of a fairly large number of different numerical models of the atmosphere.
+Shapiro (1992) emphasized the connection between shear and the background vorticity distribution, which can have a profound effect on the distribution and intensity of the so-called beta gyres that arise in pure form in barotropic simulations with uniform background vorticity gradients.
+Wu & Emanuel (1993) emphasized the effect of plumes of low vorticity swept downshear from the vortex at upper levels and later tried to find evidence of these and beta gyres in real data (Wu & Emanuel 1995a,b).
+The combined effect of a background vorticity gradient and the interaction between the upper-level anticyclone and the lower-level cyclone was also explored by Flatau et al. (1994).
+Shear can also tilt the cyclonic potential vorticity anomaly associated with hurricanes, giving rise to complex motion (Jones 2000, Smith et al. 2000).
+All these effects are arguably contained in advanced numerical forecast models, such as the Princeton/GFDL (Geophysical Fluid Dynamics Laboratory) hurricane prediction model (Kurihara et al. 1998), which in their performance have outrun advances of physical understanding.
+Today, real-time hurricane track forecasting is based largely on the output of a fairly large number of different numerical models of the atmosphere.